samridhi-maharjan/devops-assignment/DEBUGGING.md

 The needs: keyword creates a dependency between jobs.
 It ensures that the build-job waits for the test-job to pass successfully before starting.
 If the test fails, the dependent job (build-job) will not run.

+---

+## Assignment 2: Break and Fix Challenge